Mitigating Data Redundancy to Revitalize Transformer-based Long-Term Time Series Forecasting System: Experiments

-\textbf{Implementation Details} Our model is constructed based on Pytorch with Python 3.7.
-We use a single NVIDIA Tesla V100 GPU for training.
+Our model is constructed based on Pytorch with Python 3.7.
+We use a single NVIDIA GeForce RTX 3080Ti GPU for training.
 All of the input data undergo normalization before being fed into the model.
 The training is performed under the rolling forecasting setting (stride size=1).
-The encoder and decoder input lengths are \rm{\{48,96,168,168,336\}} and \rm{\{48,48,168,168,336\}}, which correspond to the prediction lengths of \rm{\{24,48,168,336,720\}}, respectively.
+The encoder and decoder input lengths are $\{48,96,168,168,336\}$ and $\{48,48,168,168,336\}$, which correspond to the prediction lengths of $\{24,48,168,336,720\}$, respectively.
 For the progressive training scheme, we update the dropout rate for every 100 iterations with the upper dropout limit of 0.1.
-Moreover, we apply early stopping technique with patience=3 during training and the training epoch is set to be 6.
+Moreover, we apply an early stopping technique with patience=3 during training and the training epoch is set to be 10.
 The learning rate starts from 0.0001 and it halves its value for every epoch after the first two epochs.